What We’ve Learned About Online Teaching: The 6 Ingredients Of A Successful Online Math Lesson

 To facilitate this, increase how verbal both you and your student(s) are.

-Third Space tutors spend a significant amount of time in lessons asking probing and prompting questions of students to better gauge their level of understanding, and their thought processes.
+AI tutor Skye spends a significant amount of time in lessons asking, probing and prompting questions to better gauge students’ level of understanding, and their thought processes.

 We also provide prompting questions in lesson slides to achieve much the same.